RogueRope/SurvivalGuide/how-to-get-in.md

 ### Give your ticket to the greeter.

 You made it!
+Make sure to bring your ticket, you will get a [release statement](release-statement..md) to sign.
+Newt we will measure your body temp, if it's above 37.2 C you will be asked to leave.
-Make sure to bring your ticket, you will get a [release statement](release-statement..md) to sign and you will get a nice bracelet in return to prove you are now one of the cool kids.
+If it's lower you will get a nice bracelet in return to prove you are now one of the cool healthy kids.

 {% hint style="success" %}
 Now it's time to relax, set up your tent and come to share a drink with us.
 {% endhint %}